Life Cycle and Transitions

 Funerals

 Funerals may be held at Temple Shalom, at Chapel Lawn, at the Chesed Shel Emes or at the graveside.
-There are several people able to conduct a funeral service including Rabbi Allan Finkel and Cantor Len Udow.
+There are several people able to conduct a funeral service including Rabbi Allan Finkel.
 Funerals can be livestreamed at the request of the family.

 Meals of condolence can be held at the Temple, at Chapel Lawn or at a mourner’s home.
 We can assist in making arrangements for catering.